d-michail/python-jgrapht/docs/api/introduction.rst

 condiderably faster and less memory hungry, at the expense of not beeing modifiable.
 It is best suited for less dynamic workloads where the user creates a graph once and executes complex algorithms on it.

-property graphs
+property graph
-"""""""""""""""
+""""""""""""""

-The property graph is a graph implementation which allows the use of any Python hashable as vertices or edges.
+The *property graph* is a graph implementation which allows the use of any Python hashable as vertices or edges.
 Additionally, it provides support for maintaining the attributes/properties dictionaries inside the graph.
-During creation the user can explicitly provide a factory function which the graph can use whenever it needs to create new vertices or edges.
-By default object instances are used.
+During creation the user can provide a factory function which the graph can use whenever it needs to create new vertices or edges.
+If not explicitly provided, the implementation uses object instances for all automatically created vertices and edges.
 Importers and exporters automatically support property graphs, by importing/exporting their associated properties.